3 Easy Ways to Instantly Stop Teeth Sensitivity After Whitening

 Why Do Teeth Become Sensitive After Whitening?

 Teeth can become sensitive after whitening because the enamel—the outermost layer of your teeth—is naturally porous.
-These tiny pores can allow chemicals to reach and irritate the nerves inside the tooth.
+These tiny pores allow the chemicals used in whitening to reach and irritate the nerves inside the tooth.

 Enamel Porosity

 Most whitening treatments use a strong ingredient called hydrogen peroxide.
-When applied, it breaks down the organic substances and compounds that normally fill the enamel’s pores.
-This process makes the enamel even more porous.
+Once applied, it breaks down staining substances along with proteins and other organic compounds that naturally fill the pores of the enamel.
+This makes the enamel even more porous.

-As a result, more peroxide can pass through the enamel, reach the underlying dentin, and eventually stimulate the nerves inside the tooth.
+As a result, more peroxide can pass through the enamel, reach the underlying dentin, and ultimately stimulate the nerves inside the tooth.

-But it’s completely reversible and usually doesn't last too long.
-Within a few days, the enamel naturally begins to remineralize, filling in those porous areas and reducing sensitivity on its own.
+The good news is that sensitivity is completely reversible and does not usually last too long.
+Within a few days, the enamel will recover on its own, filling in these porous areas and becoming less sensitive.

 Who’s More Prone to Sensitivity After Teeth Whitening?

-While post-whitening sensitivity is common and affects everyone to some degree, some people are more likely to experience it than others.
+While post-whitening sensitivity is common and everyone experiences it to some degree, some people are more prone than others.
 You may be at a higher risk if you have:- A thin enamel layer, which allows more peroxide to reach the nerves

 - Receding gums and exposed tooth roots